 - Grab someone nearby and ask for help.

 - Be responsible for your alcohol intake/drug use and realize that alcohol/drugs lower your sexual inhibitions and may make you vulnerable to someone who views a drunk or high person as a sexual opportunity.

 - Watch out for your friends and ask that they watch out for you.
 A real friend will get in your face if you are about to make a mistake.
 Respect them if they do.

 - If you find yourself in the position of being the initiator of sexual behavior, you owe sexual respect to your potential partner.

 These suggestions may help you to reduce your risk for being accused of sexual misconduct:

-- Don’t Make Assumptions.
-About consent.
-About someone’s sexual availability.
-About whether they are attracted to you.
-About how far you can go.
-About whether they are physically and mentally able to consent to you.
+- Don’t Make Assumptions about consent; someone’s sexual availability; whether someone is attracted to you; how far you can go; whether they are physically and mentally able to consent to you.

 - Clearly communicate your intentions to your sexual partner and give them a chance to clearly relate their intentions to you.